matt-blackstone/th-gnome/README.md

 A precompiled firmware image for prometheus is included in this repository since there is no customization required.

-Flash instructions for prometheus.
+Flash instructions for Prometheus.
 Use https://web.esphome.io/ Plug device to usb click connect and select the correct com port.
 Flash the bin file.

 On boot the device will create an open WiFi connection with no password.
 Once connected to this you will be automatically directed to a page to configure your wifi details.